intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

-Policies governing the RFC series as a whole shall be defined in the open through proposals that are generated by and discussed within the RFC Series Working Group (RFCSWG) and then approved by the RFC Series Approval Board (RFCSAB).
+Policies governing the RFC series as a whole shall be defined in the open through proposals that are generated by and discussed within the RFC Series Working Group (RSWG) and then approved by the RFC Series Approval Board (RSAB).

-Policies under the purview of the RFCSWG and RFCSAB might include but are not necessarily limited to document formats, tooling, publication processes, dissemination of RFCs, and overall management of the series.
+Policies under the purview of the RSWG and RSAB might include but are not necessarily limited to document formats, tooling, processes for publication and dissemination of RFCs, and overall management of the RFC series.

 ## Structure and Roles

-### RFC Series Working Group (RFCSWG)
+### RFC Series Working Group (RSWG)

-The RFC Series Working Group (RFCSWG) is a new entity that shall formulate proposals regarding policies governing the RFC series.
-The intent is that the RFCSWG operate in a way similar to working groups in the IETF and research groups in the IRTF.
-Therefore, all RFCSWG meetings shall be open to any participant, subject to intellectual property policies which must be consistent with those of the IETF.
+The RFC Series Working Group (RSWG) shall formulate proposals regarding policies governing the RFC series.
+The intent is that the RSWG operate in a way similar to working groups in the IETF and research groups in the IRTF.
+Therefore, all RSWG meetings shall be open to any participant, subject to intellectual property policies which must be consistent with those of the IETF
-At the initial formation of the RFCSWG, all discussions shall take place on an open mailing list, and anyone is welcome to participate in discussions on that list.
-The RFCSWG may decide by rough consensus to use additional forms of communication (e.g., GitHub as specified in {{RFC8874}}) that are consistent with
+{{RFC8179}}.
+At the initial formation of the RSWG, all discussions shall take place on an open mailing list, and anyone is welcome to participate in discussions on that list.
+The RSWG may decide by rough consensus to use additional forms of communication (e.g., GitHub as specified in {{RFC8874}}) that are consistent with
 {{RFC2418}}.
-The RFCSWG shall conform itself to an anti-harassment policy consistent with {{RFC7154}} and {{RFC7776}}.
+The RSWG shall conform itself to an anti-harassment policy consistent with {{RFC7154}} and {{RFC7776}}.

-The IETF Chair and the Independent Submissions Editor shall each appoint and oversee a co-chair of the RFCSWG.
+The IETF Chair and the Independent Submissions Editor shall each appoint and oversee a co-chair of the RSWG.

-All interested parties are welcome to participate in the RFCSWG.
+All interested parties are welcome to participate in the RSWG.
 This includes participants in the IETF and IRTF, IAB and IESG members, RFC authors, individuals who use RFCs in procurement decisions, and the like.
-IETF LLC Board members, staff, and the Executive Director are invited to participate as community members in the RFCSWG to the extent permitted by any relevant IETF LLC policies.
-Members of the RFCSAB are also expected to participate actively in the RFCSWG so that they are fully aware of proposals subject to their approval early in the policy definition process.
+The IETF LLC Board members, staff, and the Executive Director are invited to participate as community members in the RSWG to the extent permitted by any relevant IETF LLC policies.
+Members of the RSAB are also expected to participate actively in the RSWG so that they are fully aware of proposals early in the policy definition process.

-### RFC Series Approval Board (RFCSAB)
+### RFC Series Approval Board (RSAB)

-The RFC Series Approval Board (RFCSAB) is a new entity that shall act as the approving body for proposals generated within the RFCSWG.
-The sole function of RFCSAB is to review policy proposals generated by the RFCSWG; it shall have no independent authority to formulate policy on its own.
+The RFC Series Approval Board (RSAB) shall act as the approving body for proposals generated within the RSWG.
+The sole function of RSAB is to review policy proposals generated by the RSWG; it shall have no independent authority to formulate policy on its own.

-The voting members of the RFCSAB shall be as follows:
+The voting members of the RSAB shall be as follows:

 * The IETF Chair, representing the IETF stream
 * The IAB Chair, representing the IAB stream
 * The IRTF Chair, representing the IRTF stream
 * The Independent Submissions Editor {{RFC8730}}

-OPEN ISSUE: Discussion continues within the RFCED-Future Program as to whether the RFC Series Editor/Advisor should be a voting member or a non-voting member of the RFCSAB.
+* The RFC Series Editor/Advisor

-OPEN ISSUE: Discussion continues within the RFCED-Future Program regarding the number of members on the RFCSAB (e.g., whether each stream shall have one representative, whether streams that generate more RFCs such as the IETF stream shall have more member, etc.).
+OPEN ISSUE: Discussion continues within the RFCED-Future Program regarding the number of members on the RSAB (e.g., whether each stream shall have one representative, whether streams that generate more RFCs such as the IETF stream shall have more member, etc.) as well as the individuals who are voting members (e.g., IETF Chair or someone appointed by the IETF Chair, the RFC Series Editor/Advisor, etc.).

-The RFCSAB shall choose a chair from among its members using a method to be determined by the RFCSAB.
-The RFCSAB is expected to operate via email and through any necessary tooling.
-THE RFCSAB shall keep a public record of its proceedings, including minutes of all meetings and a record of all decisions.
+The RSAB shall choose a chair from among its members using a method to be determined by the RSAB.
+The RSAB is expected to operate via email and through any necessary tooling.
+THE RSAB shall keep a public record of its proceedings, including minutes of all meetings and a record of all decisions.

-### RFC Series Editor/Advisor (RFCEA)

-OPEN ISSUE: Discussion continues within the RFCED-Future Program regarding the roles and responsibilities of an expert in technical publication processes.
-To retain flexibility (e.g., as to whether this individual plays more of an advisory role or more of a singular leadership role), this document temporarily refers to the individual as the "RFC Series Editor/Advisor" ("RFCEA").

 ## Process